BUTSpeechFIT/DiariZen/README.md

 --------------------------------------------------------------
 Note:
 The results above are different from our ICASSP submission.
-We made a few updates to experimental numbers on AMI/AISHELL-4/AliMeeting datasets.
-The conclusions in our paper are as same as the original ones.
+We made a few updates to experimental numbers but the conclusions in our paper are as same as the original ones.
 ```

 ## Citation